vdchs/zmk-config-totem/readme.md

 ```

 - There is a key override for `,` and `.` in place to convert `<>` into an inroll.
-- Capital `R` is taken care of by a key override as well, which I can type with `Shift-Magic`.

 ## Combo layer
 With so few keys, not all keys fit into the base layer.
 There are basically 2 different solutions.
 I tried a secondary alpha layer but found it limiting my typing speed.